F-1 International Student Employment

 - How to apply for a Social Security number and card.

 - All international students who are nonresidents for U.S. tax purposes and who were in the U.S. anytime must file annual tax returns with the U.S. government.
 This filing requirement applies even to nonresident students who received no income from U.S. sources.

-- How to Hire an International Student
+- Please visit Hiring an International Student